The King's School, Grantham: History

+Establishment

 The King's School has an unbroken history on the same site since its re-endowment in 1528 by Richard Foxe, although its history can be traced back to 1329.
 Sir Nikolaus Pevsner in his Buildings of England, dates the original School building to 1497.
 Foxe was born and raised locally.
 He entered into the service of Henry Tudor, while Henry was in exile in Brittany.
 When Henry took the throne of England as Henry VII, Foxe became his secretary, and later founded Corpus Christi College, Oxford (1517) and Taunton Grammar School (1522).
 In the 16th century the School became known as the Free Grammar School of King Edward VI.
 Scholars numbered perhaps a few dozen at foundation, and there were still fewer than one hundred until the 20th century.

 Isaac Newton was a King's School scholar between 1655 and 1660.
 As was customary in his time, he carved his signature on the wall of what is now the school library, although the signature has never been confirmed as authentic; visitors from around the world come to view this indication of Newton's education.
 A replica of the signature is on display in Grantham Museum.

+Selective grammar

-The school became a selective state grammar school under the implementation of the 1944 Education Act.
+The school became a selective state grammar school under the implementation of the Education Act 1944.
 By 1970, Kesteven County Council announced plans to turn its grammar schools into co-educational comprehensives for ages of 11–16 and leave Grantham College as the town's only sixth form.
 Other parts of Kesteven became comprehensive but responsibility for education passed to Lincolnshire County Council under the Local Government Act 1972, and King's remained a grammar school.